pinapelz/ytID3AutoTag/README.md

 # YouTube to MP3 Auto Tagger
-Quick and dirty code to convert YouTube videos to MP3 and automatically adds ID3 tags based on uploader name, title, and thumbnail
+A GUI wrapper for yt-dlp that downloads YouTube videos to MP3 and automatically adds ID3 tags based on uploader name, title, and thumbnail

 ###
 ![image](https://user-images.githubusercontent.com/21994085/232991117-a41a33e1-f45a-4043-aa6a-e886a31d2f11.png)